 If your hunt for forgotten money so far has been in vain, another avenue you can try is the Unclaimed Assets Register.

 The fee may be worth it if you suspect you could have a large amount waiting to be claimed.
-The site works in the same way as Mylostaccount, with forms to fill in either online or by post, and relevant information then passed to the institutions in question.
+The site works in the same way as Mylostaccount, with forms to fill in either online or by post, and relevant information is then passed to the institutions in question.

 No matter how old the account is, and regardless of name changes, the money will still belong to you.
 You'll just need to provide identification, proving your current as well as previous names, and the money will be yours to claim.